 Substances: oxycodone, oxycodone hydrochloride

 Studies on sex differences in oxycodone pharmacokinetics show contradictory results.
 A pharmacokinetic study (247 men, 192 women) showed that male cancer patients had about 30% higher serum concentrations of oxycodone than female patients but the doses in men were higher (80 mg/day vs. 70 mg/day).
-It is suggested that the higher body weight of men can’t account for this differences since dosing for cancer pain is not based on weight.
-A possible explanation may be that men are less sensitive to opioids and therefore require higher doses to relieve similar levels of pain .Women had higher levels of the active metabolite oxymorphone and the inactive metabolites noroxymorphone, and noroxycodone but lower concentrations of the parent substance oxycodone than men.
-Similar findings have been observed in another study .
-The metabolism of oxycodone is primarily through CYP3A4, which activity is higher in women .Another study (14 men, 14 women) found no significant differences in mean oxycodone AUC and Cmax between men and women after a single 20 mg oral oxycodone dose.
-When adjusting for bodyweight, women eliminated oxycodone 25% more slowly than men .
-However, women had lower mean AUC and Cmax of the active metabolite oxymorphone.
-This suggests that the metabolism of oxycodone to oxymorphone is based on sex .
+It is suggested that the higher body weight of men can’t account for this difference since dosing for cancer pain is not based on weight.
+A possible explanation may be that men are less sensitive to opioids and therefore require higher doses to relieve similar levels of pain .
+Another [study (14 men, 14 women) found no significant differences in mean oxycodone AUC and Cmax between men and women after a single 20 mg oral oxycodone dose.
+When adjusting for body weight, women eliminated oxycodone 25% more slowly than men .Studies indicate small sex differences in oxycodone metabolism but the findings are inconsistent and the clinical relevance of these findings is uncertain [6-8].

 Despite the pharmacokinetic differences of oxycodone, the clinical studies have shown effect with similar doses in men and women and no sex differentiation in dosing has been suggested.
-Factors influencing of opioid doses prescribed to cancer patients have been analyzed retrospectively according to pharmacy records in North America (3631 men, 3570 women).
+Thus, dosing of opioids must be individualized .Factors influencing of opioid doses prescribed to cancer patients have been analyzed retrospectively according to pharmacy records in North America (3631 men, 3570 women).
 Patients received sustained-release morphine, sustained-release oxycodone, or transdermal fentanyl.
 Sustained-release doses were converted to OME (oral morphine equivalent).
 The mean opioid dose was 142.4 mg/day for women and 157.4 mg/day for men.
 However, when controlling for age and primary tumor site, this differences was not significant .

 Regarding teratogenic aspects, please consult Janusmed Drugs and Birth Defects (in Swedish, Janusmed fosterpåverkan).

-Date of litterature search: 2015-01-30
+Date of litterature search: 2022-11-19

 Approved by: Karin Schenck-Gustafsson